Donate

 The story of the Orbiter sensor

 Before I reached this solution, I have tried many filament sensing methods.
-My main goals were a very compact design (maximum 7mm height) and working with all kind of filaments.
-In addition, should work in my future projects as well where the space is extremely limited.
+My main goal was a very compact design (maximum 7mm height) and working with all kind of filaments.
+In addition, should work in my future projects as well, where space is extremely limited.
 For those interested here is a summary of my investigations.

 Read more here